CP Violation in the $B_s^0$ system: The system

 with the mixing phase

 In contrast to $\phi_M$ and $\phi_\Gamma$, this phase difference is physical.
 We follow here the definition given in \cite{Bediaga:2012py}.
-In e.g. \cite{Anikeev:2001rk,Lenz:2006hd} $\phi_{12}^s$ is denoted as $\phi_s$.
+In some references, for example \cite{Anikeev:2001rk,Lenz:2006hd}, $\phi_{12}^s$ is denoted as $\phi_s$.
 However, in the literature the notation $\phi_s$ is often used for different quantities, also related to CP violation in interference.
 We will define the phase that appears in interference in Section \ref{CPVinter}.
-The correction factor $1/8 \, |\Gamma_{12}^s/M_{12}^s|^2 \sin^2 \phi_{12}^s$ in Eq.(\ref{DMdef}) and Eq.(\ref{DGdef}) is of the order of $ 6 \cdot 10^{-11}$ in the Standard Model and the current experimental bound for this factor is smaller than $5 \cdot 10^{-5}$, thus it can be safely neglected.
+The correction factor $1/8 \, |\Gamma_{12}^s/M_{12}^s|^2 \sin^2 \phi_{12}^s$ in Eq.~(\ref{DMdef}) and Eq.~(\ref{DGdef}) is of the order of $ 6 \cdot 10^{-11}$ in the Standard Model and the current experimental bound for this factor is smaller than $5 \cdot 10^{-5}$, thus it can be safely neglected.
 Diagonalisation of $\hat{M}^s$ and $\hat{\Gamma}^s$ gives also